Invasion of Poland: German invasion

 Germany attacked from three directions on land.
 Günther von Kluge led 20 divisions that entered the Polish Corridor and met a second force heading to Warsaw from East Prussia.
 Gerd von Rundstedt's 35 divisions attacked southern Poland.
 By 3 September, when von Kluge in the north had reached the Vistula River, then some 10 km from the German border, and Georg von Küchler was approaching the Narew River, Walther von Reichenau's armour was already beyond the Warta river.
 Two days later, his left wing was well to the rear of Łódź and his right wing at the town of Kielce.
 On 7 September, the defenders of Warsaw had fallen back to a 48 km line paralleling the Vistula River, where they rallied against German tank thrusts.
 The defensive line ran between Płońsk and Pułtusk, respectively north-west and north-east of Warsaw.

 The right wing of the Poles had been hammered back from Ciechanów, about 40 km north-west of Pułtusk, and was pivoting on Płońsk.
 At one stage, the Poles were driven from Pułtusk, and the Germans threatened to turn the Polish flank and thrust on to the Vistula and Warsaw.
 Pułtusk, however, was regained in the face of withering German fire.
 Many German tanks were captured after a German attack had pierced the line, but the Polish defenders outflanked them.
 By 8 September, one of Reichenau's armoured corps, having advanced 225 km during the first week of the campaign, reached the outskirts of Warsaw.
 Light divisions on Reichenau's right were on the Vistula between Warsaw and the town of Sandomierz by 9 September, and List, in the south, was on the San River north and south of the town of Przemyśl.
 At the same time, Guderian led his 3rd Army tanks across the Narew, attacking the line of the Bug River that had already encircled Warsaw.
 All of the German armies made progress in fulfilling their parts of the plan.
 The Polish armies split up into uncoordinated fragments, some of which were retreating while others were launching disjointed attacks on the nearest German columns.

+During this invasion, Hitler's troops made extensive use of Pervitin, a recently discovered methamphetamine, which enabled the constant movement of the troops, who no longer felt the need to sleep for several days.
+The drug would later also be used, this time officially distributed, in the invasions of France and the USSR.